feathersui/feathersui-starling/documentation/help/markdown/screen-navigator.md

 ## The Basics

-Create a `ScreenNavigator` like this:
+First, let's create a `ScreenNavigator` component and add it to the display list:

 ``` code
 this._navigator = new ScreenNavigator();